Remedial notice review policy

 What is an internal review

-Internal review is a rapid, informal and free of charge process where you can have a remedial notice that has been issued to you by an authorised officer reviewed by us.
-This review is completed by a person who was not involved in issuing your notice.
+Internal review is a quick and free of charge process where you can have a remedial notice that has been issued to you by an authorised officer reviewed by us.
+This review is completed by a qualified person who was not involved in issuing your notice.

-A review of the decision to issue the notice means that we can reconsider the information that was relied upon in making the decision to issue a notice.
+A review of the decision to issue the notice means that we can reconsider the information that was relied upon in making the decision to issue a notice and any new information that is made available to us.

 If you received a remedial notice, and would like to have its contents reconsidered, you're able to apply for an internal review if the notice meets the criteria set out under ‘Remedial notices’ below.